shekhargulati/52-technologies-in-2016/02-sbt/README.md

 [success] Total time: 8 s, completed 10 Jan, 2016 1:30:06 PM
 ```

 > From the [sbt documentation](http://www.scala-sbt.org/0.13/docs/Howto-Scala.html): If the Scala version is not specified, the version sbt was built against is used.
 It is recommended to explicitly specify the version of Scala.
+> Please note that because `compile` is a dependency of `run`, you don’t have to run `compile` before each `run`; just type `sbt run`.

 ### Building Tasky application